Effective Data Augmentation With Diffusion Models: Data Augmentation With Diffusion Models

 \paragraph{Generating Synthetic Images} Many of the existing approaches generate synthetic images from scratch \cite{DAGAN,Tanaka19,Besnier20,DatasetGAN,StyleGANRender}.
-However, novel concepts can be particularly challenging to generate from scratch when only a handful of labelled examples are observed \cite{TextualInversion}.
-Rather than generate synthetic images from scratch, we use image-to-image transformations that splice real images into the reverse diffusion process following prior work in SDEdit \cite{SDEdit}.
+This is particularly challenging for concepts the diffusion model hasn't seen before.
+Rather than generate from scratch, we use real images as a guide.
+We splice real images into the generation process of the diffusion model following prior work in SDEdit \cite{SDEdit}.
 Given a reverse diffusion process with $S$ steps, we insert a real image $x_{0}^{\text{ref}}$ with noise $\epsilon \sim \mathcal{N}(0, I)$ at timestep $\lfloor S t_0 \rfloor$, where $t_0 \in [0, 1]$ is a hyperparameter controlling the insertion position of the image.

 We proceed with reverse diffusion starting from the spliced image at timestep $\lfloor S t_0 \rfloor$ and iterating Equation~\ref{eqn:reverse-step} until a sample is generated at timestep $0$.
-We discuss the interpretation and selection of the new hyperparameter $t_0$ in Section~\ref{sec:stackable}.
-Generation is guided with a prompt that includes the fine-tuned token corresponding to the class of the spliced image (see Appendix~\ref{app:hyperparams} for details of the prompts used in this work).
+Generation is guided with a prompt that includes the new embedding $\vec{w}_i$ for the class of the source image (see Appendix~\ref{app:hyperparams} for prompt details).